BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Defence
+- [Heroic Defence]

 **OPTIONS**

-- Horse: 20 points
+- [Horse] - 20 points

 **SPECIAL RULES**

-- Expert Rider
+- [Expert Rider]
-- Horse Lord
+- [Horse Lord]

 - **Mutual Respect** `ACTIVE`

-Whilst within 6" of Hera, Frealaf gains the Master of Battle (4+) special rule.
+Whilst within 6" of Hera, Frealaf gains the [Master of Battle] (4+) special rule.

 - **Lord of Harrowdale** `PASSIVE`

 Any Warriors of Rohan in Frealaf's warband are upgraded to Warriors of Harrowdale.
-If they have Line of Sight to Frealaf, these warriors may re-roll failed Intelligence tests and gain Shieldwall.
+If they have Line of Sight to Frealaf, these warriors may re-roll failed Intelligence tests and gain [Shieldwall].

 </div>

 ---
 <div class="unitCard" markdown>

 ### HALETH, PRINCE OF ROHAN [100 POINTS]